chrisjmccormick/chrisjmccormick.github.io/_posts/2017-01-11-word2vec-tutorial-part-2-negative-sampling.markdown

 ## eBook & Example Code

+Congratulations!
+You should know have a good grasp of the fundamentals of word2vec.

-If you want to go deeper with word2vec, I’ve published a $7 eBook which covers:
+If you want to go deeper, I’ve published a $7 eBook which covers:
     * Additional model variants:
         * The Continuous Bag-of-Words model (CBOW), an alternative to Skip-gram.
         * Hierarchical Softmax, an alternative to Negative Sampling.